-New York State is a winter wonderland all season long -- and not just because of classic outdoor activities like skiing and snowboarding.
+New York State is a winter wonderland all season long—and not just because of classic outdoor activities like skiing and snowboarding.
 It’s home to a number of extraordinary and memorable experiences that are perfect for helping you get through—and dare we say it, enjoy—the chilly weather.
 So why not reclaim the icy months by trying something new and exciting you can only do during winter?
 Try these unique New York activities and you’ll find yourself warming up to the cold before you know it.

 1. Get Wild

 East Coast winters turn lakes and fields into vast playgrounds for those with a bit of imagination.
 No wonder it’s the birthplace of a fairly new winter sport called snowkiting, a combination of kite flying, surfing and—of course—snow!
 With the wind in your kite, you’ll find yourself gliding over icy plains and even catching enough air to lift off.
 Anyone 12 and over can try out group, semi-private, or private lessons with the Kite Club NY in Niskayuna.
 Once you pick it up, nature’s winterscapes become your playground!

-If you’re watching the Winter Olympics mainly for the figure skating or snowboarding, with all due respect: You’re doing it wrong.
+If you’re watching the Winter Olympics mainly for the figure skating or snowboarding, with all due respect, you’re doing it wrong.
 Though it’s often misunderstood and underappreciated, curling is a sport of incredible grace, intricate strategy, and intense focus.
 And it’s really fun to play.
 If you’re already a fan or just curious, give the shuffleboard-like sport a try at one of the Ardsley Curling Club’s open houses.
 An experienced instructor will show you the ropes and anyone ages 12 and up is welcome to partake, no experience necessary.

 While it’s still a few more months before humans hit the shores, beach season is in full swing for winter harbor seals.
-Book a trip on the Captain Lou Fleet seal watching cruise and admire these adorably plump sea puppies at play.
+Book a trip on a Captain Lou Fleet seal-watching cruise and admire these adorably plump sea puppies at play.
 Take breaks from the chill by sipping warm drinks inside the heated cabin.
 Besides discovering how cute they are, you can learn all about the behavior of seals and other sea life from the onboard naturalist.
 So dress warm and get ready to ooh and “aww!”

-Looking for a fun wintery activity that doesn’t involve slipping and falling on ice?
+Looking for a fun winter activity that doesn’t involve slipping and falling on ice?
 Ice-biking is as easy as...well, riding a bike (maybe even easier).
 Buffalo is the only place in the country where you can hop on one of these uniquely outfitted bicycles.
 You pedal and steer just like a normal bike, except this one lets you ride atop the enormous open-air ice skating rink at Canalside.
-And the cherry on top?
+The cherry on top?
 After you’ve worked up an appetite, only a 10-minute drive way is Anchor Bar, home of the original Buffalo wings.

-9. Take a trip to Snowtown USA
+8. Take a trip to Snowtown USA